 Or by speaking to an Education, Health and Care Plan Coordinator on:

 There is a programme of on –going staff training both in school and elsewhere to ensure our staff have the skills and knowledge to support children with SEND.
-Recent training has included: Emotion Coaching, Emotional Literacy Support Assistant Training, Talkboost and currently staff are being trained in ELKLAN.
+Recent training has included: Emotion Coaching, Emotional Literacy Support Assistant Training, Talkboost, Precision Teaching, Awareness of Autism and ELKLAN.